Loading...

 We've got magma chamber where molten rock is stored before a volcano erupts.

-And lava flow, molten rock that has erupted from a volcano.
+Molten rock has erupted from a volcano.

-We're onto the second section of our lesson now, what is a composite volcano?
-Volcanoes come in all shapes and sizes.
+We're onto the second section of our lesson now.

 And you can see here they do have a different shape.